Merino: Origin

 Before the 18th century, the export of Merinos from Spain was a crime punishable by death.
 In the 18th century, small exportation of Merinos from Spain and local sheep were used as the foundation of Merino flocks in other countries.
-In 1723, some were exported to Sweden, but the first major consignment of Escurials was sent by Charles III of Spain to his cousin, Prince Xavier the Elector of Saxony, in 1765.
+In 1723, some were exported to Sweden, but the first major consignment of Escurials was sent by Charles III of Spain to his brother-in-law, Prince Francis Xavier of Saxony, in 1765.
 Further exportation of Escurials to Saxony occurred in 1774, to Hungary in 1775 and to Prussia in 1786.
 Later in 1786, Louis XVI of France received 366 sheep selected from 10 different cañadas; these founded the stud at the Royal Farm at Rambouillet.
-In addition to the fine wool breeds mentioned, other breeds derived from Merino stocks were developed to produce mutton, including the French Ile de France and Berrichon du Cher breeds.
+In addition to the fine wool breeds mentioned, other breeds derived from Merino stocks were developed to produce mutton, including the French Île-de-France and Berrichon du Cher breeds.
 Merino sheep were also sent to Eastern Europe where their breeding began in Hungary in 1774.